The Power of Social Media and Patient Advocacy

 Sometimes, what adds value and quality to patient care maybe something as trivial as ice chips in a bag, along with curiosity and a willingness to listen to the patient experience.

 Update!
-Manju and her colleagues in COLONTOWN’s Live Wire neighborhood presented this project at the 2020 ASCO Annual Meeting, the world’s largest cancer research meeting.
-We congratulate these patient leaders on this recognition of their important work!
+Manju & her colleagues in COLONTOWN’s Live Wire Neighborhood submitted an abstract to the 2020 ASCO Annual Meeting, the world’s largest cancer research meeting.
+We congratulate these patient leaders on their efforts to bring attention to this simple intervention that improves CRC patients’ quality of life while on chemo.